Mikuu/ArXmanS/micoo/index.md

 The last thing, if you wish, you can publish your own docker images to your private or cloud registry, e.g. AWS ECR, to share with teams.

+### Server side deployment

+Deploy Micoo on a server is almost the same things as above, the only additional work is to change the `MICOO_FS_HOST_URL` in the docker compose file.
+You should give the actual server hostname or IP address which can be accessible to your Micoo users.

 ## Usage

 Once you have launched Micoo at your localhost, you could see its dashboard page at `http://localhost:8123` like this